LiliumOS/LiliumFS-Spec/Object.md

         - `6` (Character Device): The object is primarily a Character Device.
 Character Device Files should have a "DeviceId" stream or a "LegacyDeviceNumber" stream.
         - 65535 (Custom Type): The object has implementation-specific or custom semantics.
 Custom Type Objects should have a "CustomObjectInfo" stream.
         - other values are reserved and implementations MUST not allow access to objects with invalid types.
+    - `flags` is object flags.
+No flags are presently defined, and the field must be set to `0`,
+    - strings_stream, if not None, is the index into the Streams stream which designates the `Strings` stream for the object.
+Any reference to the `Strings` stream by this spec refers to the stream designated by this section.

 4. Objects appear in an table within the filesystem, accessible from the filesystem information block.
 At most 18446744073709551615 total objects may exist within a single filesystem.